VoidUI-Devices/official_devices/guides/tulip.md

 ⚠️Check Release notes in case dirty flashing isn't supported over a specific build, also, use the OTA updater, if you're having issues with it then follow these steps⚠️

-• Boot to latest PE Recovery
+• Boot to latest official TWRP Recovery
 • Select Apply Update and flash rom from ADB sideload
 • Reboot to recovery
 • Flash latest firmware (Skip if you already have it)